Westinghouse Electric Company: 2018 sale to Brookfield Business Partners

 On 6 April 2018, Toshiba announced the completion of the sale of Westinghouse's holding company to Brookfield Business Partners (a subsidiary of Canadian investment management company Brookfield Asset Management Inc.) and some partners for $4.6bn.

 Sale to Brookfield Renewable Partners and Cameco

 In October 2022, Brookfield Renewable Partners (another subsidiary of Brookfield Asset Management) and Cameco announced the acquisition of Westinghouse Electric from Brookfield Business Partners in a US$7.9 billion deal including debt.
 Brookfield Renewable and its institutional partners will own a 51% interest in Westinghouse, while Cameco will own remaining 49% as part of the deal.

+The acquisition was completed in November 2023.

+In October 2025, Westinghouse announced an agreement with the Trump Administration to begin plans for $80 billion in new nuclear reactors throughout the United States, including AP1000 and AP300 models.